HGieselmann/HugoCreativeCoding/content/docs/05_Functions.md

 I left them, so I could make this point.
 You shouldn’t!

 ### Colors in Unity
-This part is probably a stub
 We have been working with colors for a while now, but it always was manually selecting them through the Unity Editor.
-But we can also work with them on a code basis. <br>
+And you will see, that this has some advantages to it. *But* setting and manipulating color has it’s value, so we will look into it! <br>
+{{<hint warning>}}
+Color is a complex matter on so, so many levels.
+This sub-chapter will discuss color on a superficial level and how you could deal with it in Unity.
+A *slightly* deeper discussion can be found in chapter 11.
+In this chapter I will assume that you, as an interested person, have some basic knowledge about basic digital color theory.
+If you have no idea what RGB and HSL are, check the *expand* directly below.
+{{</hint>}}
+{{<expand>}}
+#### The most important ideas about digital color
+Everything we are designing in Unity right now is supposed to be displayed on a screen.
+Screens, in contrast to printed imagery, emit light.
+As it turns out adding red, green and blue light in the correct proportions will give you white light.
+Every pixel on your screen consist of these three colors.
+We thus talk about the *additive* color.
+Mixing these three components together will give us a very wide range of perceptible colors to display.
+For example mixing Red and Green will give you Yellow.
+Blue and Green will result in Cyan.<br>
+While this concept is very nice for computers to understand, we typically don’t talk about color in terms of a combination of red, green and blue. <br>
+“The suspect wore a 50% red, 50% green and 100% blue sweater.” <br>
+Yeah, we don’t do that.
+We say:<br>
+“The suspect wore a light blue sweater.” <br>
+This is why people came up with “HSL”/”HSV” or Hue, Saturation and Lightness/Value.
+Now we can define a Hue around the color wheel, the saturation and it’s lightness or brightness.
+From a programming point of view it also makes some color manipulations easier, because we can access the more “human readable” components directly. <br>
+{{</expand>}}
-Color are their own `type` in Unity.
+Color is its own *type* in Unity.
 This means colors need to be created using the `new` Keyword.
 The arguments we can pass to the constructor are red, green, blue and an optional alpha value.
+The values you need to supply the method will be floats ranging between 0 and 1.
+Everything beyond 1 will simply be clamped at 1.
 {{<highlight c>}}
 Color myRed = new Color(1,0,0); // This would be pure red Color myGreen = new Color(0,1,0); // This would be pure green Color myBlue = new Color(0,0,1); // This would be pure green;
 Color myTransparent = new Color(.5f, .5f, .5f, .5f); // This would be a transparent middle gray
 {{</highlight>}}
-{{<expand>}}
+{{<hint info>}}
 Unity comes with some static colors as well, which you can use for convenience. `Color.black` for example could be used just to quickly define a default value.
-{{</expand>}}
+{{</hint>}}
 Given this, working with colors is pretty much straight forward.
 A little awkward on the other hand is assigning the colors.
 We need to access the Color Component on the Material Component on the Renderer Component on our object.
 It’s a long line of code for just a small assignment and it looks like this:
 {{<highlight c>}}
 GetComponent<Renderer>().material.color = new Color(1,0,0);
 {{</highlight>}}
 While we are now able to change the color, we can just switch it to predefined values.
-How about we try to create a little more flexibility?<br>
+How about we try to create a little more flexibility? <br>
 Luckily Unity provides us with some Methods to retrieve or set colors differently using the Hue, Saturation and Value approach.<br>
 Setting HSV Colors works very similar to creating Colors using the RGBA approach.
+Instead of red, green and blue, we define values for hue, saturation and value as floats.
 - {{<highlight C>}}
 Color myColor = Color.HSVToRGB(0,1,1);
 {{</highlight>}}
 But it also yields the same reults.
 We can define a color.
 We just use other means to do so.
 More interesting would be to actually manipulate colors.
 Unity does not provide a way to do this out of the box.
-But we can build our own manipulation tools!<br>
+But we can build our own manipulation tools! <br>
-The code for this starts growing and will also use some syntax we haven’t seen so far and yet it is rather straight forward.
-First we need to declare variables for hue, saturation and value.
-All of them will be handled as values between 0 and 1 and thus are defined as floats.
-Then we create a variable for our the current color of the GameObject and retrieve it .<br>
-Then we use a “static” method on the color class which we pass the current color and tell it to which variables it should assign the three HSV values.<br>
-With those now assigned, we can manipulate one of those values.
-Here we choose Hue to shift the color around the color wheel.
-We also add a Condition to check if we surpass 1, if so, we subtract 1 to make sure we start on the other side of the circle again.<br>
-Finally we construct a new Color from hue, saturation and value and assign it back to our Square.
 {{<highlight c>}}
 float h,s,v;
 Color currentColor = GetComponent<Renderer>().material.color;